|

 Limon, SH 71 hits US 24-40-287/BL 70 at K Ave. and Main St. From there,

 where it heads north.
-SH 71 does not have an interchange with I-70.
+SH 71 does not have an interchange with I-70,

 Then it's north toward Last Chance at US 36, through Woodrow, and

 finally intersecting US 34 east of downtown Brush.
-SH 71 follows US 34
+Like the stretch

-through I-76 Exit 90, through Snyder, and north to SH 14 near Stoneham.
+goes through I-76 Exit 90, through Snyder, and north to SH 14 near Stoneham.

 It goes west on SH 14 for 4mi, then heads north for 27mi to the